 - Recommendation 5: clear fail; thesis does not meet minimum standards and committee considers that no reasonable amount of additional research or revision is likely to bring it to an acceptable standard or oral defence of thesis is completely unacceptable and committee agrees that the candidate does not have potential to be able to successfully defend the work; committee recommends candidate be required to discontinue from the College of Graduate Studies.

 No later than a week after the examination, the examiners must give a written copy of any requirements they have for the thesis to the Chair of the Graduate Committee.
-The supervisor and the chair of the examination are responsible for seeing that the candidate carries out the changes, but the examiners have the right to approve them.
-If the supervisor declines to see the changes carried out, the chair of the examination appoints one of the Department examiners to do so in the supervisor's place.
+The Supervisor and the Chair of the Graduate Committee are responsible for seeing that the M.A. student carries out the changes, but the examiners have the right to approve them.
+If the Supervisor declines to see the changes carried out, the Chair of the Graduate Committee appoints one of the examiners to do so in the Supervisor's place.
 All these things are to be agreed upon before the examination meeting ends.
-Candidates must supply two additional bound copies to the Department, one for the supervisor, and the other for the Department library and an electronic copy to CGSR.
-Consult the CGSR instructions for Electronic Theses and Dissertations for details.